mskcc/ACCESS-Pipeline/README.md

 To run with the CWL reference implementation (faster for testing purposes):
 ```
 (access_pipeline_0.0.26) ~/my_TEST_run$ cwltool \
-  --tmpdir-prefix /where/i/want/tempdirs \
+  --tmpdir-prefix ~/my_TEST_run \                             # Where to put temp directories
-  --tmp-outdir-prefix /where/i/want/outdirs \
+  --tmp-outdir-prefix ~/my_TEST_run \                         # Where to put temporary output directories
+  --cachedir ~/my_TEST_run \                                  # Where to put cached outputs (useful for restart using same command)
   --leave-tmpdir \                                            # If you want to keep the temp dirs
   --leave-outputs \                                           # If you want to keep the outputs
-  ~/Innovation-Pipeline/workflows/innovation_pipeline.cwl \
+  ~/Innovation-Pipeline/workflows/innovation_pipeline.cwl \   # The workflow *required*
-  inputs.yaml
+  inputs.yaml                                                 # The inputs to the workflow *required*
 ```
-To run with Toil batch system runner:
+Or, to run with the Toil batch system runner:
 ```
 (access_pipeline_0.0.26) ~/my_TEST_run$ toil-cwl-runner  ~/Innovation-Pipeline/workflows/innovation_pipeline.cwl inputs.yaml
 ```